worthyag/SixLove/draftReport.md

 **Figure 15** displays a parent `project` folder with many children folders that follow a similar structure.
 An application built with Django is made up of a project that is made up of a collection of apps.
-A Django project is "*a collection of settings for an instance of Django, including database configuration, Django-specific options and application-specific settings*".

-{speak about apps and projects}.

-{Django 5}
+A Django project is a "*collection of configuration and apps for a particular website*" [21].
+A Django app is a "*web application that does something*"[21].
+The difference between the two is that a project is a "*can contain multiple apps*" [21], whereas an app "*can be in multiple projects*"[21].